Michael Edmonson CC'20

-As the chief academic and executive officer of Columbia College, Dean Valentini’s central focus is to support and develop the College so that students and faculty have the best possible experience.
-The Dean overseas the College curriculum, which includes the Core Curriculum, as well as the academic and administrative services and policies that contribute to the undergraduate experience inside and outside of the classroom.
-He is a member of the Executive Committee of Arts and Sciences, together with the Dean of the Graduate School and the Dean of the Faculty.
-The Executive Committee has major decision-making authority for the Arts and Sciences and its constituent schools.
+As the chief academic and executive officer of the College, Dean Valentini’s central focus is to support and develop the College so that students and faculty have the greatest possible experience.
+The dean oversees the College curriculum, which includes the Core as well as the academic and programmatic services and policies that contribute to the undergraduate experience beyond the classroom.
+He frequently attends campus events and hosts meals with students to discuss their undergraduate experience.

 Before becoming dean, Dean Valentini served as chair of the chemistry department and director of the chemistry department’s Undergraduate Studies Program.
 He also served on numerous College and University committees focused on curriculum matters, undergraduate affairs, alumni relations, and faculty governance, diversity and tenure, and was instrumental in creating the Science Research Fellows program.

 Prior to arriving at Columbia, Dean Valentini was a member of the research staff at Los Alamos National Laboratory and a professor of chemistry at the University of California, Irvine.
 He is a fellow in the American Physical Society and the American Association for the Advancement of Science.
 Dean Valentini earned his B.S. in chemistry from the University of Pittsburgh, his M.S. in chemistry from the University of Chicago, and his Ph.D. in chemistry from the University of California, Berkeley, and completed postdoctoral work at Harvard.